 Considering its size and density, the District's energy market is unique compared to other states.
-The District resembles a city more than it resembles any state in terms of its energy consumption and production.
-Nevertheless, the District has its own set of regulations and policies, just like any other state, that govern its power sector and ensure the energy consumed within its borders meets various requirements.
+The District resembles a city more than it resembles any state in terms of energy consumption and production.
+Nevertheless, the District has its own set of policies, just like other states, that govern its power sector and ensure the energy consumed within its borders meets various requirements.